Janice E. Lichtenwalter Obituary (2021) Lexington Clipper-Herald

-Janice E. Lichtenwalter, 78, of Lexington passed away on Tuesday, Oct.
-5, 2021 at the Elwood Care Center in Elwood.
+Janice E. Lichtenwalter, 78, of Lexington, Nebraska passed away on Tuesday, October 5, 2021 at the Elwood Care Center in Elwood, Nebraska.

 Interment will be in Cozad Cemetery at Cozad, Nebraska.